apache/hop/assemblies/static/src/main/resources/README.txt

  */

-When finding issues please log a bug in GitHub https://github.com/apache/hop/issues When you have a question you can use our mailing list (http://hop.apache.org/community/mailing-list/) or Mattermost Chat (https://chat.project-hop.org/hop/channels/dev)
+When finding issues please log a bug in GitHub https://github.com/apache/hop/issues When you have a question you can use our mailing list (http://hop.apache.org/community/mailing-list/) or GitHub Discussions (https://github.com/apache/hop/discussions)

 Installation Instruction: